apankrat/cpp-serializer/README.md

 It knows how to serialize `vector`, `set` and `map` and it can be easily extended to support other container types like `list` and `deque`.

 However, in order to serialize a container, it obviously needs to know how to store/parse the elements contained within.
-If they are of known types, e.g. `bool`, then we are good.
-But if they are custom types, then we need to teach the library how to handle them.
+If they are of a known type, e.g. `bool`, then we are good.
+But if their type is a class or a struct, then we need to teach the library how to handle them.

 ## Serializing structs